-- What is Social Proof?
-Interview with a Consumer Behaviour Specialist
+- Interview with a Consumer Behaviour Specialist

 - Examples of Social Proof in Everyday Life

-- 10 Highly-Effective Examples of Social Proof in Digital Marketing
+- Social Proof Marketing and Cigarettes

 - Real Social Proof and Digital Marketing in 2020

 The term Social Proof was first coined in 1984 by the psychologist Robert Cialdini, who described the effect as a kind of decision-making shortcut…

 Not every time, but the crowd is usually correct about the wisdom of actions, making the popularity of an activity a stand-in for its soundness.